-On March 25th I had Ulna Nerve Transposition surgery.
+On March 25th I had Ulnar Nerve Transposition surgery.
 I wrote about it, one handed mind, a few day after.
 (Wow, I just realized I posted that on April 1.
 No, that post was not an April Fools joke, but I digress.)

 I hit the four week mark on Tuesday, April 22, and my recovery is ahead of schedule.
 My range of motion is at about 99% in my estimation.
 Fully straightening it is still accompanied with a bit of pain, but it’s not bad.
 Overall the incision has healed nicely, no infections, or other troubles.

 I love modern medicine.
 Surgery was on a Tuesday.
 I left the hospital with gigantic cast-like wrapping on my arm.
-I couldn’t move it, it was fixed in a 90 degree angle because your ulna nerve likes that relaxed position and would allow the nerve to cool down.
+I couldn’t move it, it was fixed in a 90 degree angle because your ulnar nerve likes that relaxed position and would allow the nerve to cool down.
 The first couple days were the most challenging, my nerve was not a happy camper, and I’ll be honest, at times I wanted to cut my hand off.
 By Friday I was feeling pretty darned good and visited the hand therapist for my first session.

 I didn’t know what to expect on my first visit.
 I’d already gone through therapy with this group in an attempt to fix my issue without surgery.
 I couldn’t imagine doing nerve glides just yet.
 The arm was a bit too tender and swollen for that.
 Session one was all about getting the bulky wrapping off my arm and replacing it was a much lighter version I could remove if necessary.
 They even used a nice removable wrist brace because anything touching my hand could cause the nerve to go crazy.
 By using this removable brace I could seek relief when the nerve flared by removing the brace.
 It was quite nice.
 That was all for the first day.